Set up email encryption and digital signing

 Why should I use digital signatures and/or encryption?

 Digital signatures and encryption are complementary methods for making email more secure.
-A digital signature ensures the recipient that the email is really from the apparent sender and that it has not been modified.
+A digital signature ensures the recipient that the email is really from the stated sender and that it has not been modified.
 Encryption protects the contents of the email so that only the recipient(s) to whom it is addressed can read it.
 This permits the use of email for sending confidential or sensitive information that must be kept secure.
 KU has Data Classification Policies and Standards that require encryption when sending any sensitive information.
-These are online at:
+These policies are online at:

 Data Classification and Handling Policy